BronwynMatthews/SensorsAndControlA1/README.md

 ## Description

-This project is focused on implementing a robot grasping system using the Fetch robot equipped with RGB-D head camera and arm control.
+This project is focused on implementing a robot grasping system using the Fetch robot equipped with RGB-D head camera and arm control for sorting different coloured and shaped objects.
 The robot is designed to pick up and manipulate objects in its environment to simulate a sorting task.

 ## Individual Contributions